New coach, same old story! Abject Arsenal sinking fast | Goal.com

 Freddie Ljungberg was just a month old the last time Arsenal went nine games without a win.

-But tonight, in his first home match as interim boss, the Swede saw his side equal their worst run in 42 years following a 1-1 draw with Brighton.
+But tonight, in his first home match as interim boss, the Swede saw his side equal their worst run in 42 years following a 2-1 defeat to Brighton.

 You have to go back to March 1977 to find a run as wretched as the one Arsenal are on right now.
 That’s how bad things have got.